Puchaczov/Musoq/README.md

 - INNER, LEFT OUTER, RIGHT OUTER JOIN operator
 - ORDER BY operator
 - CROSS / OUTER APPLY operator

-## 🛠 Supported Data Sources

-- Airtable (allows to query tables from Airtable)
-- Archives (allows to treat archives as tables)
-- CANBus (allows to treat CAN .dbc files and corresponding .csv files that contains records of a CAN bus as tables)
-- Docker (allows to treat docker containers, images, etc as tables)
-- FlatFile (allows to treat flat files as table)
-- Json (allows to treat json files as tables)
-- Kubernetes (allows to treat kubernetes pods, services, etc as tables) - experimental
-- OpenAI (exists mainly to be combined with other plugins to allow fuzzy search by GPT models)
-- Postgres (allows to treat postgres database as tables) - experimental
-- SeparatedValues (allows to treat separated values files as tables)
-- Sqlite (allows to treat sqlite database as tables) - experimental
-- System (mostly utils, ranges and dual table resides here) -
-- Time (allows to treat time as table)

 ## 🧭 Roadmap